d7laungani/DLLocalNotifications/README.md

  scheduler.scheduleCategories(categories: [standingCategory])

 ```
-Don't forget to the set the notificaiton category before scheduling the notification using
+Don't forget to the set the notification category before scheduling the notification using

 ```swift
 notification.category = "standingReminder"